 Xerpa is a Brazilian company providing services designed to simplify HR processes.
-The cloud-based solution is a robust platform for managing employee data, including onboarding, payroll calculation, and employee benefit administration.
-It has strong analytic capabilities with data visualization features, and goes with a mobile version for user convenience.
+The cloud-based solution is a robust platform for managing employee data, including onboarding, payroll calculation, and employee benefits administration.
+It has strong analytic capabilities with data visualization features and goes with a mobile version for user convenience.

 RolePoint is a SaaS solution for talent acquisition.
 RolePoint helps companies retain, acquire, and identify talents.
 The HR software has in-depth incentive management options and digital marketing features for boosting employee referrals.
 With built-in analytics, recruitment teams have a detailed insight into human capital.